Fran Crippen: Early life

 Crippen was born in Bryn Mawr, Pennsylvania, in 1984 to Pete and Pat Crippen.
 Crippen started swimming at the age of six because of his sister Maddy, as she and his other two sisters are all also competitive swimmers.
 Maddy was a 2000 Olympian in the 400 individual medley and swam for Villanova University.
 His sister Claire is an NCAA All-American and Olympic Trials qualifier who swam for the University of Virginia.
 Teresa Crippen is a Pan-American Games Champion in the 200 meter backstroke and U.S. national team member.

 Germantown Academy

-He graduated from Germantown Academy in Fort Washington, Pennsylvania, in 2002 where he swam for the highly accomplished and nationally recognized Head Coach Dick Shoulberg, who by 1990 had coached four Olympic swimmers.
-By 14, he trained around five hours a day during week days, five hours on Saturday and two on Sunday while at Germantown, which also had an extensive dryland training program for most swimmers.
-By his Senior year just prior to his 18th birthday, Crippen was one of the top 500-yard and 200-yard freestyle swimmers in Germantown's history and one of the top 500-yard freestylers in the country.
-As an exceptional Prep School Swimmer, in 1999, Crippen was selected for the U.S. Junior National Team.
+He graduated from Germantown Academy in Fort Washington, Pennsylvania, in 2002 where he swam for Head Coach Dick Shoulberg, who by 1990 had coached four Olympic swimmers.
+By his senior year just prior to his 18th birthday, Crippen was one of the top 500-yard and 200-yard freestyle swimmers in Germantown's history and one of the top 500-yard freestylers in the country.
+In 1999, Crippen was selected for the U.S. Junior National Team.